bitmark-inc/docs/pages/bitmark-references/node-setup/bitmark-node-setup.md

     $ apt install libargon2-0-dev uuid-dev libzmq3-dev
 ```

-## Downloading & Installing Your Bitmark Node
+## Downloading and Installing a Bitmark Node

 Download the Bitmark Node repository using the `git` command:
 ```shell